ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 But given the FP nature of SaC, it doesn't need to _look_ for the absence of side-effects, because... there are none !
-More precisely, but we’ll get to that in later posts, SaC clearly singles out the side-effective parts, so for SaC side-effects are easy to find exceptions, to be marked as such so as to warn the optimizer, and not the normal situations, like in C, where you have to look for the _absence_ or side-effects, which is like running in a swamp.
+More precisely, but we’ll get to that in later posts, SaC clearly singles out the side-effective parts, so for SaC side-effects are easy to find exceptions, to be marked as such so as to warn the optimizer, and not the normal situations, like in C, where you have to look for the _absence_ of side-effects, or equivalently for the _absence_ of the word "monad" in an typical FP conversation.
+By the way, why didn't I see that word in SaC nor for that matter in ATS, both FP languages ? :thinking:

 ## After `sac2c` optimised code is then fed to `gcc`